-As ever, our mission here at Grapevine is to provide a platform for Autistics to share their stories, interests, insights, and gifts, and today we have the privilege of hosting a guest blog by the magnificent Shadia Ibrahim.
+As ever, our mission here at Grapevine is to provide a platform for Autistics to share their stories, interests, insights, and gifts, and today we have the privilege of hosting a guest blog by the magnificent Shadia Hancock.

 If you haven’t heard of them, Shadia is a young advocate who has only just finished high school, but is already a prominent figure in reshaping perceptions of Autism.
 I highly recommend checking out their page Autism Actually.